Joitri/VRBlackSmithingGame/README.md

 <h1>VR Blacksmithing Game</h1>

 <h2>Description</h2>
 First game project of the second semester at Southeast Technical College.
 The player has is trapped inside a room with a furnace, anvil, hammer, and ore.
 On the far wall are shelves with hilts.
-The player is tasked with throwing the ore on the furnace to heat it up, then using the anvil and hammer to create ingot.
-Once the ingot is formed the player then has to heat up the ingot and hammer it into a blade.
-Once the player has enough blades made they must attach the blades to the hilts and place the blades on the shelves in order to spawn the master sword.
+The player is tasked with throwing the ores on the furnace to heat them up to create ingots.
+Once ingots are formed the player then has to heat up the ingots and hammer them into blades.
+Once the player has enough blades made they must attach the blades to the hilts and place the blades on the shelves in order to spawn the void sword.
 <br />